Police Report After a DC Car Accident

-DC car accident police reports can be a helpful aid in your personal injury case.
-But that does not mean that they are decisive.
+A police report after a DC car accident can be a helpful aid in your personal injury case.
+But that does not mean that they are final.
 It is almost wholly inadmissible if we go to trial to litigate your case.
 Hearsay is an out-of-court statement offered for the truth of the matter asserted.
-A police “report” is a statement for hearsay purposes.
+A police report is a statement for hearsay purposes.
 Thus, they are inadmissible if provided to the court to prove the truth of the matter asserted within them.
 However, they may still be admissible in court for other reasons.
 For example, they may be used by a police officer to refresh his memory on the witness stand.

 How to Request a Police Report in DC

 In Washington, D.C., when you get into a car accident, the police report is known as a PD-10.
-It is given a six-digit identifying number.
-We must note this number as we will ask for it during your consultation.
+This report has a six-digit identifying number.
+You should note this number, as we will ask for it during your consultation.
 While slower, we are happy to request a police report on your behalf.
-To do this, we have you sign a police authorization form from our office.
-We then send this form to the Metropolitan police department along with other requisite information.
+This is what we do in nearly all of our cases.
+To do this, we have you sign a police authorization form sent by email or in our office.
+We then send this form and other requisite information to the Metropolitan police department.
 We request police reports from their department via mail or e-mail.
 This is slower than if you go into the police department on 441 4th Street, NW, and get it yourself.

-If you choose to request the police report yourself, you may submit your request to mpd.public-docs@dc.gov or send them a letter yourself.
+Mail is generally less expensive than email, which is instant.
+Our goal is to maximize your compensation, so we typically opt for the less expensive route.
+If you request the police report yourself, you may submit your request to mpd.public-docs@dc.gov or send them a letter yourself.
 In this e-mail or letter, you must include your full name, date of the accident, location of the accident, police report number, time of the accident, a copy of your photo identification, and a copy of a completed version of PD Form 10B—Application for PD Form 10 Accident Report.

 The fastest option is to go in person.
-Note that in-person requests are made by appointment only.
-To make this appointment, you need the date of the accident, the six-digit police report number, or a valid government-issued photo identification.
+However, in-person requests are made by appointment only.
+To make an appointment, you need the date of the accident, the six-digit police report number, or a valid government-issued photo identification.
 You do not need all three.

 Components of a DC Police Report